Uni-of-Exeter/research.LCAT.public/docs/1-install.md

 This will use Vite to produce a minified application bundle that is suitable to be statically served.
 This occurs on port 3000: to view this, visit `localhost:3000` with the server running.

-## 3. Postgres database
+## 3. PostgreSQL database

-LCAT uses a Postgres database to store climate data, which is provided to the user in the application via the API (located in the server module).
-To set this up locally from a database backup, follow the instructions (for macOS) below.
+LCAT uses a Postgres database to store climate data, which is served to the user in the application via the API (located in the server module).
+You will need to build this database from scratch, or rebuild the database from a backup.

-**Note**: You can find detailed instructions for rebuilding the database from the raw data files in `docs/2-database-build.md`.
-To shortcut this rebuild process, and restore from an existing database, you can download a database backup [here](http://data-lcat-uk.s3-website.eu-west-2.amazonaws.com/dumps/climate_geo_data2_prod_backup_20230829.sql.gz).
+**Note**: You can find detailed instructions for rebuilding the database in `docs/2-database-build.md`.

 ### Create .env file

-In the server root directory, create a `.env` file containing the database login credentials:
+Once you have a working database, you will need to create a .env file in the server root directory.
+This should contain the database credentials used to build the database.

 ```text
 DB_USER=db_username